Nature has a fascinating property, discovered by Max Planck: action is quantized. Or, in simple terms: change occurs in smallest steps.

 The quantization of action, i.e., the quantization of change, is one of the deepest and most fascinating properties of nature.

-Certain people claim that nature's fundamental limits h-bar, c, c^4/4G or any of their combinations can be overcome.
+Some people claim that nature's fundamental limits ℏ, c, c^4/4G or any of their combinations can be overcome.
 However, this is not the case in nature.
-In fact, the existence of these three limits – also called collectively the Planck limits – is an essential part of the world around us.
+The existence of these three limits – also called collectively the Planck limits – is an essential part of the world around us.
 The limits determine quantum theory, determine special relativity and determine general relativity.
-Most importantly, quantum theory follows from the existence of a smallest, indivisible, elementary quantum of action h-bar.
+Most importantly, quantum theory follows from the existence of the smallest, indivisible, elementary quantum of action ℏ.

 Literature and citations